saasbook/AV102/transcripts/week2/overview_distributed_software_development.md

 Anyhow, a really good understanding of version control how to use distributed version  control systems like GitHub; that's systems that allow every team member to have access to the codebase, is absolutely essential these days.

-Futhermore, many of us will also be deploying to the cloud, through git or other version  control systems.
+Furthermore, many of us will also be deploying to the cloud, through git or other version  control systems.

 So once you've got "version one" of your system you'll want to get that up in the cloud.